 - Don't recommend herbs as they can have many side effects

-Something else for everyone to keep in mind is that in many US states, ANYBODY can call themselves a “nutritionist.”
+Something else to keep in mind is in many US states, ANYBODY can call themselves a “nutritionist.”
 This is one of those warm, fuzzy terms that usually has no legal definition.
 That's why you see so many people using this term.
-Don't assume personal trainers knows about supplements.
+Don't assume all personal trainers knows about supplements.
 Many don't.
 I train personal trainers.
 I can attest to this.

 As a personal trainer, you likely know about exercise and how to design exercise programs.
 But, most personal trainers have very little—if any—training in the safe use of dietary supplements or nutrition.